audomsak/docker-workshop/full-lab.md

 ## Container Network: Docker bridge, host and none networks

-___

-### - Bridge network mode demostration
+### - Bridge network mode

-- Run a container with the `bridge` network mode.
+- Run a container with `bridge` network mode.

   ```sh
   docker container run -d --network bridge --name nginx nginx
   ```

-- Open a website with host's web browser to demostrate that a container is running in Docker private network hence can't be accessed from outside of `bridge` network.
+- Open a website with host's web browser to verify that the container running in Docker private `bridge` network hence can't be accessed from outside of `bridge` network.

 - Inspect the container to get IP address using the command below.
 Then look for `IPAddress` in the `"Networks"` section.